postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 Historical artifacts are logically isolated under `historical-images/v1/`.
 There is no dedicated historical bucket or credential isolation: the existing key is shared with bio-submission tooling and may have write capability.
-Ordinary local, Orb, PR, and Netlify commands are nevertheless operationally
-read-only: restore calls only B2 authorization, list, and download APIs, and never updates a pointer or object.
+The ordinary restore command is nevertheless operationally read-only: it calls only B2 authorization, list, and download APIs.
 Publication remains an explicit trusted command and is never a build hook.

 The transport verifies that the configured key can access `B2_BUCKET_ID`, that any key name-prefix restriction permits `historical-images/v1/`, and that it